Estimate Time9 min

 Start planning early

 Claiming Social Security is an important part of your retirement income plan, but it takes some time to understand the options—and the implications to your savings.
 Social Security can form the bedrock of your retirement income plan.
 That's because your benefits are inflation-protected and will last for the rest of your life.
-Consider working with your Fidelity financial advisor to explore options on how and when to claim your benefits.
+Consider working with your Fidelity financial professional to explore options on how and when to claim your benefits.

 Start a conversation